 The white fabric of the blinds also matches the bedding, nightstand and lamps.

-Although the blinds are integral to this bedroom, they’re not the stand out feature, this doesn’t take away the importance of them, but instead shows how you can balance key elements successfully.
+Although the blinds are integral to this bedroom, they’re not the stand out feature, this doesn’t take away the importance of them, but instead shows how you can balance key elements successfully, one to remember for bedroom window treatment ideas.

 Farrow & Ball’s Stone Blue (opens in new tab) is a timeless shade that can warm up a room and it works particularly well on woodwork if you want to go for a less conventional look than the standard white.